Frequently Asked Questions

 RunLab Services

 We have a diverse therapy team which includes Doctors of Chiropractic and Doctors of Physical Therapy on-site.
 We also have several relationships with medical doctors both in Austin and remotely located should you need to be referred.
 Most of our clients see us prior to seeing their medical doctor because of our musculoskeletal specialty.
 We are able to refer for imaging as needed and will send you to the appropriate orthopedist or other medical specialist should we feel it would benefit your care.
-We are very big on collaboration with our entire medical community.
+We feel collaboration is an important part of a comprehensive care model.

 At RunLab, we believe if you are a human, you are a runner.
 Humans were born to run, just like fish were born to swim.
 We work with anyone who wants to move better.
 We have worked with individuals trying to lose weight, people trying to lower their anxiety/stress, improve their health, stroke patients, Down syndrome patients, Olympians, junior Olympians, and many runners who are trying to qualify for Boston or the Olympic Trials.
 If you want to move better, we want to work with you and will make the experience fun for you, no matter what kind of experience you have with running.